opendp/opendp/docs/source/api/user-guide/utilities/serialization.rst

         >>> type(new_obj)
         <class 'opendp.mod.Measurement'>

+.. _lazyframe-serialization:

 :py:class:`LazyFrameQuery <opendp.extras.polars.LazyFrameQuery>` is a special case.
-Although we do not support serialization of the whole object, the plan can be extracted and then used to create a new object.
+Although we do not support serialization of the whole object, the plan can be extracted and then used to create a new object, perhaps on a remote server.

 .. tab-set::